-Only vehicles which are at least 20 years old and are roadworthy are permitted in the Europe-Orient rally.
-Younger vehicles may only be used with a purchase price of max.
-999.99 euros.
-Initially, only cars were allowed.
-Since now also motorcyclists want to participate was made possible.
-Motorcycles must also be 20 years old.
-If younger motorcycles are taken, the pro ccm can not cost more than 0,99 Euro.
+Only vehicles that are at least 20 years old and roadworthy will be admitted to the Europe Orient Rally.
+Younger vehicles are only allowed if they have a purchase price of max.
+999.99 Euro.
+In the beginning only cars were allowed.
+After in the meantime also motorcyclists want to participate this was made possible.
+Also motorcycles must be 20 years old.
+If younger motorcycles are taken along, they must not cost more than 0.99 Euro per ccm.

-Thanks to good friends in Jordan, the goal of the former Allgäu-Orient rally was clear from the start: Jordan.
+Thanks to good friends in Jordan, the goal of the former Allgäu-Orient Rally was clear from the beginning: Jordan.

-Due to the political situation in Syria, the 2011 rally was “braked”.
-Entry warnings and reason have excluded an entry into Jordan “over land”.
-A transfer of Syria over Egypt failed shortly before the destination to authorities (mainly the German Embassy in Cairo) and the unstable situation in Egypt.
-Therefore the rally had to be ended in Turkey.
+Due to the political situation in Syria, the 2011 rally was “slowed down”.
+Entry warnings and common sense have excluded entry to Jordan “overland”.
+A circumnavigation of Syria via Egypt failed shortly before its destination due to authorities (mainly the German Embassy in Cairo) and the unstable situation in Egypt.
+Therefore the rally in Turkey had to be finished.

-In 2012, Baku was set up in Azerbaijan, and the participants were then able to reach Jordan by plane.
+In 2012 Baku in Azerbaijan was set as the destination and the participants were able to reach Jordan by plane.

-In 2015, the Allgäu-Orient-Rallye ended as usual in Jordan, but due to the persistently difficult situation in Syria, it could only be reached via the sea route Turkey -> Israel
+In 2015 the Allgäu-Orient-Rallye also ended as usual in Jordan, but due to the still difficult situation in Syria could only be reached by sea Turkey -> Israel.

-In 2016, Turkey was once again the final destination of the Allgäu-Orient-Rally
+In 2016 Turkey was again the final destination of the Allgäu-Orient-Rallye.

-In 2017/2018 Jordan was once again the final destination of the Allgäu-Orient-Rallye
+2017/2018 again Jordan was the final destination of the Allgäu-Orient-Rallye

-Because the political situation in Syria is still very critical, the route still can not pass through Syria.
-But there are alternatives …
+Because the political situation in Syria is still very critical, the route can still not run through Syria.

-The camel must stay in the host country again.
-This has grounds for import and quarantine rights in Germany.
-As the winners in 2006 and 2016 had to learn, it is not possible to introduce a camel from an Arab country due to the import regulations in Germany and Switzerland, despite their commitment and money. …and a camel also belongs to the desert or her native home and not to our green meadows.
+In the past the camel could not be taken home.
+This is due to import and quarantine regulations in Germany.
+As the winners had to learn in 2006 and 2016, it is not possible to import a camel from an Arab country despite commitment and money because of the existing import regulations in Germany and Switzerland. …and a camel belongs also in the desert or its ancestral homeland and not on our green meadows.

 So far the winners have always handed over their camel to a young Bedouin or farmer and thus created a livelihood for a poor person.

 The event is a rally and should not be a race.
-As with every rally, the rules of the respective road traffic regulations apply, except for a few special tests.
+The rules of the respective road traffic regulations apply (as with every rally) except for a few special stages.